ciaranrobrien/SwiftUILazyContainer/README.md

 Lazy rendering and layouts in a SwiftUI ScrollView.

-For existing SwiftUI layouts, consider [SwiftUIOnVisible](https://github.com/ciaranrobrien/SwiftUIOnVisible) instead to get callbacks when subviews become visible in a ScrollView.

 ## Get Started

 Use `lazyContainer` to configure the scroll view for lazy rendering.